Chinese Government Takes Over Bank Linked to Fallen Tycoon

 The bank’s asset quality and business operations have deteriorated sharply in recent years.
-The lender’s net profits slumped by 13.9% year-on-year to 3.1 billion yuan in the third quarter of 2017, the last time Baoshang disclosed financial data.
-It had 576 billion yuan in assets and 543 billion yuan in liabilities as of the end of September 2017.
+The lender’s net profits slumped by 13.9% year-on-year to 3.2 billion yuan in the first three quarters of 2017, according to its financial report.
+It had 576.2 billion yuan in assets and 543.7 billion yuan in liabilities as of the end of September 2017.

 Contact editor Han Wei (firstname.lastname@example.org)

 - MOST POPULAR